In This Article:

 Where Do You Sign up for Metrc?

-Tips for Successfully Transitioning from Biotrack to Metrc in Illinois
+Pro Tips for Transitioning from BioTrack to Metrc in Illinois

-• Make sure your employees complete Metrc training and properly register by the required deadline to get credentialed.
+• Complete Metrc training and registration by the state’s deadline

 Distru's Live 2-way Metrc Integration